Freelancing software that helps you get paid faster.

 Working for yourself can be a great way to grow and definitely highly rewarding, but this definitely doesn’t come easy.
 Being your own boss may not always work out.
 But with the right way of invoicing clients and a potent skill set, you're on your way to successful projects.

 Of course, there is no ‘one-size-fits-all’ solution to successful freelancing.
 And moreover, there are no silver bullets or magic wands to achieve success.
 It’s the hard work and right tricks.
-No matter if you're a graphic designer, web developer, or freelance writer you’ll definitely need to build a successful freelancing profile and an impressive freelance portfolio website.
+No matter if you're a graphic designer, web developer, or freelance writer you’ll definitely need to build a successful freelancing profile and an impressive freelance portfolio website, and use other personalized templates such as logo design questionnaires to ensure project success.

 The journey to become a successful freelancer comes with a lot of perks.
 It’s easy to think of it as no fixed hours, no commuting, no boss breathing over your shoulder, no gossips near the water cooler, no useless politics, a great freedom to become a boss, but it also calls for a ‘big responsibility’.